IloBe/CNN_Dog-Breeds_Classifier_master/README.md

 	activate dog-project
 	pip install -r requirements/requirements.txt
 	```
-	Note:
-	- requirements includes the locally used versions for python=3.6; original requirements project files have been created for python=3.5
+	**Note:** The requirements file includes the locally used versions based on python=3.6; original requirements project files have been created for python=3.5

 8. (Optional) **If you are using AWS**, install Tensorflow.
 ```